Cray-HPE/docs-csm/upgrade/1.0.11/Stage_0_Prerequisites.md

 ncn# kubectl get cm -n services cray-product-catalog -o json | jq -r '.data.csm'
 ```

-This check will also be conducted in the 'prerequisites.sh' script listed below and will fail if the system is not running CSM-1.0.1 or CSM-1.0.10.
+This check will also be conducted in the 'prerequisites.sh' script listed below and will fail if the system is not running CSM 1.0.1 or CSM 1.0.10.

 >**`IMPORTANT:`**
 >